 War is hell.
 The affects of being in war have life-long repercussions.
 Soldiers who come home from the battlefield are changed forever.
 Many suffer from various psychological disorders after seeing combat.
-More U.S. Veterans killed themselves in 2014 than all who died in Iraq and Afghanistan to date.
+More U.S. Veterans killed themselves in 2014 alone than all who died in Iraq and Afghanistan to date.
 Those in the military are six times more likely to commit suicide.

 War forces human beings to interact with others in a way that we weren’t made for.
 War takes us outside of God’s plan and into Satan’s domain of death.
 War is hell because it runs counter to the way of Jesus.